arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/Aptitude/Notes/Note_files/Aptitude_30_40.md

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/31798ba1-2c76-485d-ac4c-c1d3ea106a50)

 * [**IMPORTANT**]
-* If we travelled from one particular point to another point and came back to that particular point then the **average speed** is,
+* If we traveled from one particular point to another point and came back to that particular point then the **average speed** is,
 * **Average Speed** -> 2D/[(D/x) + (D/y)] -> 2 * x * y /(x + y)

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/ab71c480-33c8-4ca7-a85c-b32d5672643e)